seanpm2001/smithy/docs/source/quickstart.rst

     2. Resources can define identifiers.
     3. Child resources must define the same identifiers as their parents, and they can also define additional identifiers.
+    4. Resources can define properties.
+    5. Resource properties are set, modified, or read through lifecycle operations.

 Defining operations